Webster's Unabridged Dictionary - Letter E - Page 2

 Earthshock (n.)
 An earthquake.

 Earthstar (n.)
+(Bot.)
 A curious fungus of the genus Geaster, in which the outer coating splits into the shape of a star, and the inner one forms a ball containing the dustlike spores.

 Earthward (adv.)
-Alt. of Earthwards
+Alt. of Earthwards.

 Earthwards (adv.)
 Toward the earth; -- opposed to heavenward or skyward.

 Earthwork (n.)
+(Mil.)
 Any construction, whether a temporary breastwork or permanent fortification, for attack or defense, the material of which is chiefly earth.

 Earthwork (n.)
+(Nngin.)
 The operation connected with excavations and embankments of earth in preparing foundations of buildings, in constructing canals, railroads, etc.

 Earthworm (n.)
+(Zool.)
 Any worm of the genus Lumbricus and allied genera, found in damp soil.
 One of the largest and most abundant species in Europe and America is L. terrestris; many others are known; -- called also angleworm and dewworm.

 Earthworm (n.)
-A mean, sordid person; a niggard.
+A mean, sordid person; a niggard. -- Norris.

 Earthy (a.)
 Consisting of, or resembling, earth; terrene; earthlike; as, earthy matter.

 Earthy (a.)
 Of or pertaining to the earth or to, this world; earthly; terrestrial; carnal.
+[R.] "Their earthy charge." -- Milton.

 Earthy (a.)
 Gross; low; unrefined.
+"Her earthy and abhorred commands." -- Shak.

 Earthy (a.)
+(Min.)
 Without luster, or dull and roughish to the touch; as, an earthy fracture.

 Earwax (n.)
 (Anat.) 耳垢 See Cerumen.